Meditación para Principiantes: Curso de 22 DíasA

 Una vez más: al comienzo estas cosas pueden distraerte enormemente.
 Más tarde puede que no te afecten en absoluto.

 A lo largo de los dos últimos años he encontrado que puedo meditar incluso en medio del caos.
-A veces me pongo a prueba en un lugar especialemente ruidoso: "¿puede mi mente estar quieta en este ambiente?" ¡Y puede!
+A veces me pongo a prueba en un lugar especialmente ruidoso: "¿puede mi mente estar quieta en este ambiente?" ¡Y puede!
 Esto no era posible antes.

-Antes de meditar a veces tomo algo de té sin edulcorar, o café, para asegurarme de que mi boca no va a estar salivando demadiado mientras me siento a meditar.
+Antes de meditar a veces tomo algo de té sin edulcorar, o café, para asegurarme de que mi boca no va a estar salivando demasiado mientras me siento a meditar.
 Me molesta mucho tragar saliva incesantemente mientras medito.
 El té amargo o el café siempre me funcionan.
 No es necesario, y algunos budistas estrictos no beben nada que contenga cafeína; pero yo no soy "budista" y me está permitido...
 Hazlo si te gusta.

 También solía quemar palitos de incienso en el suelo, frente a mí.
 No estoy seguro, pero pienso que al olerlo me concentraba más fácilmente en mi respiración.
 También me di cuenta de que observar el humo saliendo era muy relajante.
 A veces, si mi mente no se calmaba y el circo del pensamiento estaba en plena danza, abría los ojos y observaba el humo rizarse, y me servía como un buen objeto de atención con el que relajarme en esas ocasiones.